Fieldwork

 The Field School

-In 2024, the project envisions supplementing the database created during the previous seasons by documenting the architecture and frescos (and their condition) of three to six medieval Christian Orthodox chapels or small churches in western Bulgarian borderlands and collecting new data on their history, artifacts and environment.
+In 2026, the project envisions expanding the database established during previous seasons by creating new records through the documentation of the architecture and frescoes (along with their condition) of at least six medieval Christian Orthodox chapels or small churches in Western Bulgaria and Eastern Serbia.
+Additionally, the project will focus on collecting new data regarding their history, artifacts, and surrounding environment.

 The Field School is comprised of: